 Do a great job and you may be able to turn these leads into repeat clients and referral sources.

-Driving For Dollars
+Option #8: Driving for Dollars

-Driving for dollars in real estate is a method of finding distressed or abandoned property for investment.
 The beauty of this strategy is that it can be done with little effort on your part — and little money.

-More Ideas for Lead Generation
+Bonus: More Ideas for Lead Generation

 While your online presence is an essential part of generating leads in your local market, there are a variety of other ways that you can get out and do some old-fashioned networking in order to ensure that you are bringing in new clients.
 These can include: